gjbravi/crossbench/README.md

 ## What this actually differs from actual `crossplane cli`?

-- **Auto-discover functions** - It automatically figures out which functions your composition needs and fetches the right versions from GitHub
+- **Auto-discover functions** - It automatically figures out which functions your composition needs and fetches the right pkg versions from crossplane AND/OR upbound repositories.
 - More to come...

 ## Getting Started